-portfolio, earlier known as the "Discretionary Trading Book."
-217 Ms. Drew told the Subcommittee that the TAA portfolio was a book of assets managed on a short term basis.
-218 Chetan Bhargiri, the CIO's Chief Risk Officer since May 2012, told the Subcommittee that the TAA was an "idea" book that could be used to test new strategies.
-219 A number of internal CIO documents referred to the SCP as the "Core Credit Book," 220 but Ms. Drew clarified that the Core Credit Book was only one part of the SCP, which also had a "tactical piece."
-221 In 2012, the TAA book was subsumed under a new name, "MTM Overlay."
-222 Ms. Drew said that multiple terms evolved over time to refer to various portfolios within the CIO, but that the changing terminology was for business reasons and not to be evasive.
-223
+discussing the CIO's investment portfolios.
+Ina Drew, David Olson, and OCC examiners told the Subcommittee that the SCP was part of the CIO's "Tactical Asset Allocation" (TAA) portfolio, earlier known as the "Discretionary Trading Book."
+Ms. Drew told the Subcommittee that the TAA portfolio was a book of assets managed on a short term basis.
+Chetan Bhargiri, the CIO's Chief Risk officer since May 2012, told the Subcommittee that the TAA was an "idea" book that could be used to test new strategies.
+A number of internal CIO documents refer to the SCP as the "Core Credit Book," but Ms. Drew clarified that the Core Credit Book was only one part of the SCP, which also had a "tactical piece."
+In 2012, the TAA book was subsumed under a new name, "MTM Overlay."
+Ms. Drew said that multiple terms evolved over time to refer to various portfolios within the CIO, but that the changing terminology was for business reasons and not to be evasive.